criteo/loop/README.md

 })
 ```

 Here, as soon as a jar file change in the lib directory, the server will be marked dirty, and will restart at the next page reload.
+The `httpPort` variable here is injected to the main scope by **loop**, and is set to a random, available TCP port.
+You are free to use it or not.

 ##### proxy(serverTask, httpPort)

 Starts a reverse proxy at `httpPort`.
-The RP will start serving the application as soon the `serverTask` is ready, and all its further dependencies are ready as well.
+The RP will start serving the application as soon the `serverTask` is ready, and all its dependencies are ready as well.

 ##### run(options)

 Run a task.
-A task can be any process that can be forked. loop wait for the status exit of the process, and decide id the task was successful or not.
+A task can be any process that can be forked. **loop** waits for the status exit of the process, and decide id the task was successful or not.

 Options:

 - `name`: _String_, the task label in th UI.
 - `sh`: _String_, the shell command to fork (requires Linux, MacOS, or running on Cygwin).
-- `command`: _Array of String_, the command + options to fork.
+- `command`: _Array of String_, the command + options to fork (if not using sh).
 - `cwd`: _String_, the current directory for the task.
-- `env`: _Array of String_, the environment for the task.
+- `env`: _Object_, the environment for the task.
-- `watch`: _String or Array of String_, the file pattern to watch.
+- `watch`: _String or Array of String_, the file patterns to watch.

 ##### runServer(options)